-The intro looks like something out of The Mysterious Cities of Gold (yes, I know I’m old), albeit a bit stranger (like an Inca head turning into a flute stranger).
+The intro looks like something out of The Mysterious Cities of Gold (yes, I’m that old!), albeit a bit stranger (like an Inca head turning into a flute stranger!)

-You start in an asteroid accompanied by the spirit of Huayna Capac (with his head back on somehow), who’ll guide you throughout the game, giving (useless) hints.
-You also have access to a sound test (where you can hear the New Age style soundtrack) and a dictionary for the several terms in Quechua (Inca language) you’ll come across.
+You start in an asteroid accompanied by the spirit of Huayna Capac (with his head back on somehow!), who’ll guide you throughout the game, giving (useless) hints.
+You also have access to a sound test (where you can hear the New Age style soundtrack) and a dictionary for the several terms in Quechua (Incan language) you’ll come across.

-The game is divided in three sections: a dogfight section, where you’ll take control of your ship and either avoid asteroids or fight against Spanish spaceships and the aforementioned galleons; a maze section, where you walk inside temples or one of the galleons and fight the Conquistadores with a futuristic gun of sorts; and a puzzle section, where you have to solve all kinds of puzzles based on Inca rituals.
+The game is divided into 3 sections: a dogfight section, where you’ll take control of your ship and either avoid asteroids or fight against Spanish spaceships, including the aforementioned galleons; a maze section, where you walk inside temples or one of the galleons and fight the Spaniards with a futuristic gun of sorts; and a puzzle section, where you have to solve all kinds of puzzles based on Incan rituals.

 The action sections aren’t really that hard once you get the hang of it.
-The hard part comes when trying to find your way throughout the mazes because the walls and the doors all look the same.
+The hard part comes when trying to find your way throughout the mazes because the walls and the doors all look alike.
 Luckily you have a map which can be accessed by pressing right-click in your mouse.
 But it’s the puzzles that are the hardest part of the game because it involves taking notes of all the hints available and a lot of trial and error.

 The control scheme is by mouse only.
 But it can feel a bit disorienting during the action and walking sections because the mouse control feels a bit stiff sometimes.

 Luckily, the game isn’t too long and it uses passcodes for every stage.

 So, how does Inca holds up nowadays?
 Graphically, I would say yes, but the sections don’t transition well from one to another and the mouse control could be better.